PowerShell/DscResources/StyleGuidelines.md

     {
         Write-Verbose -Message $example
     }

-    <#
-        This is a good comment
-        On multiple lines
-    #>
 }
 ```

 ## Whitespace
 ### Indentation
-For all indentation, use 4 spaces instead of tabs.
+For all indentation, use **4** spaces instead of tabs.
-There should be no tab characters in the file unless they in a here-string.
+There should be no tab characters in the file unless they are in a here-string.

 ### Newline at End of File
 All files must end with a newline, see [StackOverflow.](http://stackoverflow.com/questions/5813311/no-newline-at-end-of-file)